shivannis/xandr-docs-public/xandr-docs/articles/monetize/traffic-quality.md

 See [Site Domain Performance](site-domain-performance.md) for details.

-- If the behavior is specific to a limited set of domains, inspect the domains to see if there is an explanation.
+If the behavior is specific to a limited set of domains, inspect the domains to see if there is an explanation.

 ### Step 6.
 Send your findings to support

-After completing the above steps, if you believe you have isolated a specific case, send your findings to [support](https://help.xandr.com/).
+After completing the above steps, if you believe you have isolated a specific case, send your findings to the [support team](https://help.xandr.com/).

 This should include the following: